ericoporto/ags-manual-wiki/UpgradeTo362.md

 ### Event handler functions can be in any script module

-Previously in AGS when you tied a object or room event to a function in script, such function could only be located in GlobalScript.
+Previously in AGS when you tied an object or room event to a function in script, such function could only be located in GlobalScript.
 With 3.6.2 you can now select which script module to use.
 This selection is made on Events tab of a Property Grid, where you will see a "Script Module" dropdown list.
 This allows you to neatly organize event functions in your project scripts, and not clutter GlobalScript with all kinds of things.

-Note that GUI Controls inherit script module of their parent GUI, and everything in room (room objects, hotspots, etc) will always use the same room script.
+Note that GUI Controls inherit script module of their parent GUI, and everything in room (room objects, hotspots, etc.) will always use the same room script.

 Please be aware that changing this selection does not automatically move any existing functions from one module to another: you will have to move them by hand.
 But any new functions generated for events by clicking "..." button will end up in the selected script module.